KennaSecurity/toolkit/README.md

 When you find an error, please create a GitHub issue with a detailed description of the error.
 Our team will solve it as soon as possible.
 [Instructions for creating an issue.](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue)

-Please send all toolkit feature requests to kenna.toolkit.list@cisco.com.
+Please send all toolkit feature requests to <kenna.toolkit.list@cisco.com>.

 # Development

 You can find connector development documentation in the project [Wiki](https://github.com/KennaSecurity/toolkit/wiki/Toolkit-Documentation).

 ## Pull requests

 If you have fixed a bug, enhanced a task, or added a new toolkit task, please share it!
 To submit a pull request:

 1. Fork this repository.
 2. Make your changes in a feature branch.
-Please include specs!
+You must write specs for your change.
+PRs that reduce code coverage will not be accepted.
-3. It will speed things along if the lint checks pass and all your specs are green.
+3. The lint checks and all specs must pass.
 You can use [act](https://nektosact.com/installation/index.html) to run the checks locally before submitting.
 4. [Submit a pull request](https://github.com/KennaSecurity/toolkit/compare) to merge your feature branch into this repository's main branch (not your fork) as illustrated below.

 <img width="819" alt="proper fork comparison when creating a PR" src="https://github.com/jgarber/toolkit/assets/8061/c3c5cca7-f8af-427f-a932-6f798d91c7e1">

 ## QA